slstarnes/upstage/SLS_COMMENTS_TO_BE_DELETED.md

     ```

     After some trial and error -- seems you need to put single quotes around `.[docs,test]`.
-1. I noticed that `sphinx-apidoc` has as an option specific to GitHub, `--ext-githubpages` (https://www.sphinx-doc.org/en/master/usage/extensions/githubpages.html) -- just FYI.
+1. I noticed that `sphinx-apidoc` has as an option specific to GitHub, `--ext-githubpages` (<https://www.sphinx-doc.org/en/master/usage/extensions/githubpages.html>) -- just FYI.
 1. In CI, you have things set to only run `pytest` when on `main` or when you have a PR targeted to `main`.
 You say that contributors should target `dev` so this means tests will not run for those PRs.
 The tests seem fast.
 Maybe just always run them?
 1. Docs
-    1. first page - why is `STAGE` in all caps? seems to be only word (except UPSTAGE) in all caps.
+    1. first page - why is `STAGE` in all caps? seems to be only word (except UPSTAGE) in all caps. (this is in README the same way)
 1. This is probably a future thing... but you are going to need the ability for users to look at the docs for different versions of the tool.
 See:

     - <https://stackoverflow.com/questions/47643881/github-pages-maintaining-multiple-versions>